espressif/esp-adf/examples/advanced_examples/algorithm/README.md

 ## Troubleshooting

-- If the AEC effect is not very good, you can set all the sampling rates to 16000.
+- If the AEC effect is not very good, you can open the `DEBUG_ALGO_INPUT` define to get the original input data (left channel is the signal captured from the microphone, and right channel is the signal played to the speaker), and then check the delay with an audio analysis tool.

+- The AEC internal buffering mechanism requires that the recording signal is delayed by around 0 - 10 ms compared to the corresponding reference (playback) signal.

 ## Technical support and feedback